reactorcore/hull-segment/assets/readme.md

 }
 ```

-_Note: Internally, we flatten objects and use '/' as a separator.
+Internally, we flatten objects and use '/' as a separator.
 They're really stored as `traits_group/name`.
-Our Libraries handle nesting for you when you receive data coming from Hull_
+Our Libraries handle nesting for you when you receive data coming from Hull

 __Note: This feature is optional and not enabled by default.
 You should only enable it if your users can only belong to one group.__